-When an anesthesiologist administers an improper amount or type of medication, fails to properly monitor a sedated patient, or makes other errors that lead to medical complications, the results can be serious or even fatal.
+- Anesthesiology: When an anesthesiologist administers an improper amount or type of medication, fails to properly monitor a sedated patient, or makes other errors that lead to medical complications, the results can be serious or even fatal.
 Medical negligence on the part of the anesthesiologist significantly increases the risks associated with even the most routine procedures.
-For complicated medical malpractice cases involving anesthesia mistakes, it is important to contact an experienced attorney as soon as possible to ensure that your rights are protected.

-If a physician or other medical professional fails to act in an appropriate and timely manner before, during, or immediately after the birth of a child, preventable injuries may occur.
-Brain damage, cerebral palsy, Erb's palsy, shoulder dystocia, and other types of birth injury can have lifelong consequences and require years of costly medical treatment.
-At our New Jersey and Pennsylvania offices, our compassionate birth injury attorneys understand that this type of medical malpractice can be overwhelming for families.
-Our legal team can review your case to ensure that your rights are protected.
+- Birth Injury: If a physician or other medical professional fails to act in an appropriate and timely manner before, during, or immediately after the birth of a child, preventable injuries may occur.
+Brain damage, cerebral palsy, Erb’s palsy, shoulder dystocia, and other types of birth injury can have lifelong consequences and require years of costly medical treatment.

-Early detection and proper diagnosis are essential for the successful treatment of cancer.
+- Cancer Misdiagnosis: Early detection and proper diagnosis are essential for the successful treatment of cancer.
 Unfortunately, cancer misdiagnosis is an extremely common and devastating type of medical malpractice.
-A medical professional's failure to order appropriate tests, misinterpretation of test results, laboratory errors, or other negligent actions or inactions can delay treatment for months or even years and significantly decrease the patient's chance for recovery.
-Contact Winegar, Wilhelm, Glynn & Roemersma in New Jersey and Pennsylvania to speak with experienced cancer misdiagnosis medical malpractice attorneys.
+A medical professional’s failure to order the appropriate tests, correctly interpret test results, avoid laboratory errors or other negligent actions or inactions can significantly decrease the patient’s chance for recovery.

-Left untreated, most medical conditions become worse.
+- Failure to Diagnose: Most medical conditions can become worse if they are left untreated.
 Patients depend on competent medical professionals for timely and accurate diagnoses.
-When medical negligence prevents this level of care and delays proper treatment, patients face potentially deadly complications, as well as increased medical bills, lost wages, and pain and suffering.
-At our New Jersey and Pennsylvania locations, the experienced team of medical malpractice attorneys can review your case to help you get the compensation you deserve.
+When medical negligence prevents this level of care and delays proper treatment, patients could face potentially deadly complications, as well as increased medical bills, lost wages, and pain and suffering.

-Hospitals have a responsibility to provide reasonable care to their patients.
-Unsanitary facilities, improperly maintained equipment, undertrained employees, and other hazardous conditions can cause injury or worsen a patient's existing condition.
-This form of medical malpractice is called hospital negligence, and it can result in extended hospital stays, increased medical bills, lost wages, emotional distress, or even wrongful death.
-If the hospital negligence results in a birth injury, the child may face a lifetime of rehabilitation and therapy.
-The medical malpractice attorneys at Winegar, Wilhelm, Glynn & Roemersma can review your hospital negligence case.
+- Hospital Negligence: Hospitals have a responsibility to provide reasonable care to their patients.
+Unsanitary facilities, improperly maintained equipment, undertrained employees, and other hazardous conditions can cause injury or worsen a patient’s existing condition.
+Hospital negligence can result in extended hospital stays, increased medical bills, lost wages, emotional distress, or even wrongful death.

-Medication errors can cause a range of adverse reactions, coma, or death.
+- Medication Errors: Medication errors can cause a range of adverse reactions, coma, or death.
 Physician or pharmacist errors can result in a patient receiving an incorrect dosage or the wrong medication altogether.
 Additionally, a physician must be aware of other medications that a patient is currently taking to avoid potentially dangerous interactions.
-Injuries caused as a result of medication errors are considered medical malpractice, and it is important that you contact an attorney as soon as possible to review your case and ensure your rights are protected.

-When a surgeon amputates the wrong limb or performs an unnecessary amputation, the patient has to endure immeasurable emotional distress and pain and suffering, as well as an extended hospital stay and increased medical bills.
-Surgical errors during amputation or amputation procedures that are not medically necessary are a type of medical malpractice called negligent amputation, and victims have the right to be compensated for their injuries.
-Contact the medical malpractice attorneys at our firm to discuss your case.
+- Negligent Amputation: When a surgeon amputates the wrong limb or performs an unnecessary amputation, the patient has to endure immeasurable emotional distress and pain and suffering, as well as an extended hospital stay and increased medical bills.

-Physicians are responsible for providing a reasonable level of care to their patients.
+- Physician Negligence: Physicians are responsible for providing a reasonable level of care to their patients.
 When a physician makes surgical errors, prescribes the wrong medication, fails to diagnose a medical condition, fails to act in a timely manner during a birth emergency, or otherwise acts negligently or carelessly, serious injuries can occur.
 Often, victims of physician negligence face extreme financial, physical, and emotional obstacles.
-For a review of your case, contact Winegar, Wilhelm, Glynn & Roemersma in New Jersey and Pennsylvania.
-Our team of medical malpractice and birth injury attorneys can help you understand your legal rights.